YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 Example:

 .. parsed-literal::
-   $ mupip integ -block=4 mumps.dat
+   $ mupip integ -block=4 yottadb.dat

-This command performs a MUPIP INTEG operation on BLOCK 4 of mumps.dat.
+This command performs a MUPIP INTEG operation on BLOCK 4 of yottadb.dat.

 Example: